Moesif/moesif-laravel/README.md

 [link-license]: https://raw.githubusercontent.com/Moesif/moesif-laravel/master/LICENSE
 [link-source]: https://github.com/moesif/moesif-laravel

-## Migration Guide from Version 1.X.X
+## Migration Guide v1.x.x to v2.x.x

-Because `config:cache` do not allow closures in config files ([See issue on github](https://github.com/laravel/framework/issues/24103)).
-Therefore, in V2.X.X. we switched to class based configuration.
-To migrate, if you have closure based config do below:
+v2.x.x now supports Laravel config caching.
+However, `config:cache` does not allow function closures in config files ([See issue on github](https://github.com/laravel/framework/issues/24103)) so the SDK configuration has changed in v2.x.x.
+To migrate, you will need to move any functions from your `config/moesif.php` into a separate class such as CustomMoesifConfig.
+Then, reference this class using `configClass`.

 For example, if you had these previously: